Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

     "The Law of Binary Index Diminishment"

-        A target index can be evenly diminished by the limit of a pattern's containing index by repeating the pattern across the bit length of target index, with the diminishment interval defined by the numeric value of the pattern.
+        An index can be evenly diminished by the limit of a bit pattern's containing index from repeating the bits across the target, with the diminishment interval defined by the numeric value of the pattern.

 ### Prove It
 That's a lot easier than one might think!
 But you must work from the _left_ side of the binary information